eShine Boat Care

 Comment from Ontario boater importing by water (April 2008)

-We live in Windsor and are buying a boat from the Detroit area and are driving it across the border via water.
+We live in Windsor and are buying a boat from the Detroit area and are crossing the border via water.
 All we need to do is go to our marina and phone Canada Customs to report that we imported a boat (note: we have Nexus Cards).
 They will give us a release number, which we take with our papers to Canada Customs within a few days, pay the taxes then we are free to go Service Canada to get a new Ontario Licence.
 All set and done.
-[No other confirmation using this procedure.]
+[This was the only info received about crossing by boat. - Pat]

 Comment from Alberta boater (May 2008)